 A Faculty-Led Program may include a variety of different participants.
-As long as an individual has the faculty leader’s permission and meets Education Abroad’s requirements, they are welcome to participate in a program.
+As long as an individual has the faculty leader’s permission and meets Experiential Global Learning’s requirements, they are welcome to participate in a program.

 A program may take as few participants as the budget allows and as many as the program leader and program logistics permit.
 That said, we recommend that programs have a low student-to-instructor ratio compared to an on-campus course; most programs feature one program leader for every ten students.
 In addition, all programs should strive to include at least one additional program leader, assistant leader, graduate student, or student learning assistant, regardless of the number of students.
 These additional leaders or assistants not only provide invaluable assistance during tour emergencies but may also help with instruction and management of group dynamics.